Danielku15/SigningServer/README.md

         }
     },
     "SigningServer": {
+        // whether to do internal certificate handle pooling or reuse the certificate instance (can improve USB token resiliance)
+        "UseCertificatePool": true,
         // The directory where the server will put temporarily the files during signing "WorkingDirectory": "C:\\SigningServer\\WorkingDirectory",
         // A RFC-3161 compliant timestamping server which should be used.